The Paradox of Adam and Eve

 "They have become like us, knowing good and evil".

-We've ALL heard (or even said) that one before, right?
+We've ALL heard (or even said) that one, right?
 Well, anyone who says it is only confirming they really don't understand the difference between God's Divine Will and man's 'free will': it indicates they don't understand EITHER.

-From the Biblical (theological) Christian standpoint, there are only TWO types of Will:
+Now, from the Biblical (theological) Christian standpoint, there are only TWO types of Will:

 2) Man's free will.